 How to move from concept to goal… that is often the crucial step needed to bring community change into reality.
 Perth Amboy has taken its first steps on this path through its recent TOD planning efforts and is moving quickly to implement those plans.
 Located at the mouth of Raritan Bay, this culturally diverse city has a strong base of small and mid-sized businesses, excellent transit assets, and of course, its people.
 With the goal of transit-oriented redevelopment in mind, in 2013, Perth Amboy undertook a local demonstration project – an intensive public engagement and planning effort – supported by Together North Jersey (TNJ), a consortium of partners funded by the US Department of Housing and Urban Development.
-The resulting report (to be released to the public soon), the Perth Amboy Bay City Transit District Strategy, focuses on ways to provide established residents with enhanced housing choices and community amenities near the train station while attracting new residents, businesses, and investment.
+The resulting report, the Perth Amboy Bay City Transit District Strategy, focuses on ways to provide established residents with enhanced housing choices and community amenities near the train station while attracting new residents, businesses, and investment.

 Making the most of its transit facilities lies at the heart of the community’s plans.
 Located on NJ TRANSIT’s North Jersey Coast Line, the Perth Amboy Station provides passengers a 30 minute ride to Newark or a 50 minute ride to New York Penn Station aboard one of 64 weekday trains.
 Nearly 900 riders board at Perth Amboy each day, though with the reorientation through development outlined in the Transit District Strategy daily ridership could increase that number to more than 1,700.
 Perth Amboy also has robust NJ TRANSIT bus connections to destinations such as New York City, Woodbridge, and New Brunswick.
 It is an important regional hub with potential to capitalize on these transit services.